 The Best Grant Writing Podcasts for Grant Writing Consultants and Agencies

 Nothing for Granted is on this list as an up-and-coming grant writing podcast.
-Although it only has one season, it has moved into the top-ranked shows for grant writing.
+Although it is newer than others on this list, it has moved into the top-ranked shows for grant writing.

 Eliana has an abundance of knowledge to support grant writing consultants and agencies.
-She has lived the transition from utilizing a grant writer to taking on that role as a nonprofit leader.
-Her perspective of starting as a newbie in the world of grant writing is helpful for new and experienced coaches alike.
+Her perspective of starting as a newbie grant writer is helpful for new and experienced coaches alike.

-The audience for this podcast is specifically freelancers and consultants.
+The audience for this podcast about grants is specifically freelancers and consultants.
 Eliana discusses both the business aspects of being a consultant and the grant writing details.
-For grant writers looking for tips and empathy for the challenge of the role, this podcast delivers on both.

 You’ll enjoy this if: you are a grant writing consultant just starting out wanting to listen to others that recently jumped into grant writing as well.